These simple DIY rustic Christmas ornaments are classic.

 Of course, Martha Stewart’s Christmas ornaments are much different than mine, however, the template for cutting the fabric is a very useful guide.

 These are so simple and versatile because you can use any fabric that will match your decor.
-This year we used linen duck cloth and cream burlap because we stamped our names and different Christmas words on our ornaments.

 - Favorite fabric choice